Table of Contents

 The scope of advertising required for P&S positions is based on two criteria: (1) underrepresentation within the job group and (2) the pay level of the position.

 Positions in job groups underrepresented for women or racial/ethnic minorities in the university’s current workforce require advertising targeting the underrepresented group.
-Refer to the Underrepresentation Reports on the Diversity at Iowa website for a list of job titles determined to be underrepresented for women and/or minorities.
-Targeted recruitment resources are also available on the Office of Institutional Equity, Equity Compliance website.
+Refer to the Underrepresentation Reports on the Access, Opportunity, and Diversity website for a list of job titles determined to be underrepresented for women and/or minorities.
+Targeted recruitment resources are also available on the Office of Civil Rights Compliance, Equity Compliance website.
 There are three levels of advertising for P&S positions: local, regional, and national.
 For positions that are 50% full-time equivalency or more for one year or more.
 The advertising requirements are as follows:

 For Non-Organized P&S: